 We may issue our previously authorized and unissued securities, resulting in the dilution of the ownership interests of our current stockholders.
 We are authorized to issue 1.9 billion shares of common stock (400 million are designated as nonvoting) and 100 million shares of preferred stock.
 As of December 31, 2017, approximately 1.3 billion shares of voting common stock and no shares of nonvoting common stock were issued and outstanding.
 As of December 31, 2017, there were 738.1 million shares available for future issuance, of which approximately 170.2 million shares were contingently issuable upon the exercise of warrants, stock options, or convertible notes, the vesting of restricted stock awards, and as consideration for other liabilities.
-The potential issuance of additional shares of common stock may create downward pressure on the trading price of our common stock.
+The potential issuance of additional shares of our common stock or other securities that are convertible into or exercisable for common stock.
 We may issue additional shares of our common stock or other securities that are convertible into or exercisable for common stock for capital raising or other business purposes.
 Future sales of substantial amounts of common stock, or the perception that sales could occur, could have a material adverse effect on the price of our common stock.